KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 1.  **Rigor, Reproducibility, and Transparency:** We are committed to conducting **honest research** that adheres to the highest standards of scientific integrity.
-We acknowledge the challenges inherent in research, but believe that transparency, open communication, and meticulous methodology are essential for generating reliable and impactful findings.
+We acknowledge the challenges inherent in research, but we believe that transparency, open communication, and meticulous methodology are essential for generating reliable and impactful findings.
 2.  **Diversity, Equity, and Inclusion:** We believe that **diverse